syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Appearance.md

 # Appearance

-## Custom Color Palette
+## Custom color palette

-The Chart displays different series in different colors by default.
-You can customize the color of each series by providing a custom color palette of your choice by using the **Palette** property.
+The chart displays different series in different colors, by default.
+You can customize the color of each series by providing a custom color palette by using the **Palette** property.

 {% highlight cshtml %}